matercomus/AI_Project_2020/README.md

 ## Changes from last year's challenge

-The codebase has been ported to Python 3.
-A visual interface has been added, along with minor fixes and improvements.
 Bots from last year can be used this year as well.

 ## Attributions